QuickBooks Blog

 Remote Bookkeeping

-As a small business, you might have to undertake a lot of activities like sales, marketing, payroll, bookkeeping, etc all by yourself.
+As a small business, you might have to undertake a lot of activities like sales, marketing, payroll, and bookkeeping, all by yourself.

 But, technological advances have allowed businesses to reduce their burden and focus on the core activities of their business.

-Therefore, the remote bookkeeper can access the data recorded in your cloud accounting software.
-Furthermore, he also gets access to the financial data recorded in your online bookkeeping software as a result of integrating your bank accounts.
+A remote bookkeeper can access the data recorded in your cloud accounting software, and also gets access to the financial data recorded in your online bookkeeping software as a result of integrating your bank accounts.

 This data helps the bookkeeper to make entries regularly and reconcile bank statements with your financial reports.